railsuser2014/openobject-doc-book-en/2/2_5_CRM/index.rst

 It also uses several statistical tools that can analyze relationships quantitatively – your customer service performance and the quality of your suppliers, for example.
-Using performance analysis, you can easily put a policy of real continuous improvement in place by developing an automatic rules-based system in Open ERP.
+Using performance analysis, you can easily put a policy of real continuous improvement in place by developing an automatic rules-based system in OpenERP.

-To minimize re-typing work, Open ERP provides an email gateway that links your emails to the databases.
-This is a significant feature – many of your staff will then use Open ERP automatically through email without ever logging into it themselves and having to learn a new system.
+To minimize re-typing work, OpenERP provides an email gateway that links your emails to the databases.
+This is a significant feature – many of your staff members can then use OpenERP automatically through their email client without ever logging into it themselves and having to learn a new system.

 Finally, at the end of this chapter you will see an efficient method of qualifying prospects or